Kybrnts/ProBashProgramming/Readme.md

 specially for Linux Sysops and Sysadmins.
 Yet in my experience code developed in bash is oftentimes difficult to read/understand and hard to maintain and/or extend.
 Its hard-to-learn syntax is prone to uncanny and sometimes buggy expressions.
-Over the past 10 years or so I used Shell scripting as one of my main resources to develop anything from the most simple threshold-triggered alerts sent via email, to log cleaners, back-up automated tasks, to more complex ones, like software installers or service load balancers; some of which loaded configuration values from a separate conf. file, or generated reports in HTML format.
+Over the past 10 years or so, I used Shell scripting as one of my main resources to build a variety of scripts: from the simplest threshold-triggered alert email sender, log cleaners and automated back-up tasks, to more complex ones, like software installers or service load balancers; some of which loaded configuration values from a separate conf. file, or printed reports in HTML format.
 In any case, success rate ranged from "thrilling achievement" to "disastrous fail", although overall results improved with time.
 This was for the most part, thanks to a knowledge input that came from internet forums, blogs, advice from colleagues and a handful of e-books that I could gather over time, such as Machtlet Garrels's "Bash-Beginners guide" and Mendel Cooper's "Bash-Advanced guide".
-Among those it was Chris Johnson's "Pro Bash Programming", notorious for its procedural/modular programming approach.
+Among those it was Chris Johnson's "Pro Bash Programming", remarkable for its procedural/modular programming approach.
+It was the first time I was able to appreciate Bash as a programming language, rather than a command line interpreter (although its actually both).
+It explicitly establishes a large set of good practices that could potentially benefit from additional ideas already available from above mentioned "knowledge input"..

 C-Style Approach
 ----------------